Dean's Advancement Council

 Professionally, she was the Acting Alumni Director at USU and Historical Guide in Colonial Williamsburg, Virginia.
 She was president of the USU Alumni Association and served three terms as a member of the USU Board of Trustees.

-Melanie was a member of the Cache Performances Board, Chair and Member of the Utah Festival Opera Board, committee member of the Sunshine Terrace Foundation Board, and committee member for the Manon Caine Russell Kathryn Caine Wanlass Performance Hall seat campaign.
+She is a member of the Cache Performances Board, Chair and Member of the Utah Festival Opera Board, committee member of the Sunshine Terrace Foundation Board, and was a committee member for the Manon Caine Russell Kathryn Caine Wanlass Performance Hall seat campaign.

-Melanie is married to A. Spencer Raymond and is the mother of seven children—six sons and one daughter.
+Melanie is married to A. Spencer Raymond and is the mother of seven children, six of whom are sons.

 Daniel (Danny) is one of Dan and Manon Caine Russell’s children.
 His parents were instrumental in the founding of the Caine College of the Arts and the Russell Family Foundation funds several scholarships in the College.
 Danny currently works as an investor and he is the previous owner of Valley Grand Golf Course in Bernalillo, New Mexico.

 Danny and his wife Sally live in Logan and are parents of two children, Ian and Addy.

 Ned M. Weinshenker